offbynull/learn/Math/input/input.md

 22 8
 ```

 The third algorithm is to use `{bm} Euclid's algorithm` to compute the greatest common divisor.
-This is the algorithm most used by both humans and computers to calculate the greatest common divisor because it's less labour intensive than the other two methods.
+This is the algorithm most used by both humans and computers to calculate the greatest common divisor because, for large numbers, it's less labour intensive than the other two methods.

 Imagine the numbers 8 and 22.
 The algorithm starts by sorting the numbers from largest to smallest and dividing them: